mgechev/runtime-parser-demo/docs.md

 };
 ```

 In the example above, we prerender the component using Universal and the `APP_SHELL_RUNTIME_PROVIDERS`.
-Once the user opens the our application she will see the following:
+Once the user opens the our prerendered application she will see the following:

 ![](/images/prerendered-universal.png)

 This is how the app will look once it has been completely rendered as well.
-However, for our App Shell we want to use only the minimal UI which shows that the app is actually working, and initializing.
+However, for our App Shell we want to provide only the minimal UI which shows that the app is working, and its initialization is in progress.
 One way to do this is by using the `APP_SHELL_BUILD_PROVIDERS` instead of `APP_SHELL_RUNTIME_PROVIDERS`.
-This way Universal will strip the content marked with the `shellNoRender` directive and output only the part of the application that is intended to be visualized as part of the Application Shell.
+This way Universal will strip the content marked with the `shellNoRender` directive and output only the part of the application that is intended to be visualized as application shell.

 Unfortunately, this way we introduce the following problems:

-- We cannot reuse the given page as App Shell for other routes in our application.
+- We cannot reuse the given page as app shell for other routes in our application.
-- We must annotate each individual page in our application with `shellRender` and `shellNoRender` directives.
+- We must annotate each individual page which should be progressively loaded with `shellRender` and `shellNoRender` directives.

-On top of that if the final App Shell has references to an external images users with slow Internet connection will not have the best experience possible.
-For instance, in the example above the Angular logo in the header is an external resource which needs to be fetched through the network.
+On top of that, if the final app shell has references to external images, users with slow Internet connection will not have the best experience possible.
+For instance, in the example above the Angular logo in the header is an external resource which needs to be fetched via the network.

-By using the Angular Runtime App Shell Parser in a Service Worker we can solve all of these issues!
-Now lets see how we can enhance the experience of our users!
+By using the Angular App Shell Runtime Parser in a Service Worker we can solve all of these issues!
+Lets see how!

 # Exploring the Runtime Parser

-Lets take a look at a sample Service Worker which uses the Runtime Parser:
+First, take a look at a sample Service Worker which uses the Runtime Parser:

 ```ts
 importScripts(